 Botstiber Institute for Wildlife Fertility Control

-Stephanie Boyles Griffin is the Science & Policy Director of the Botstiber Institute for Wildlife Fertility Control.
+Stephanie Boyles Griffin is the Chair of the Advisory Committee for the Botstiber Institute for Wildlife Fertility Control.
 She also serves as the Senior Scientist for the Wildlife Protection Department at The Humane Society of the United States (The HSUS) in Washington, D.C., and in 2011, was appointed by Governor Martin O’Malley to serve as a Commissioner on the Maryland Wildlife Advisory Commission.
 For over 20 years, she has worked with federal and state agencies, non-governmental agencies, corporations, and communities to develop and implement humane, sustainable wildlife management program and policies.

 Monique Principi is the Managing Director for the Botstiber Institute for Wildlife Fertility Control.
 She attended New York University.
 Prior to joining the Foundation, Monique worked for the Brookings Institution and the Woodrow Wilson International Center for Scholars in Washington, D.C.